MicrosoftDocs/azure-docs-powershell/docs-conceptual/azuresmps-4.0.0/install-azure-ps.md

 Azure PowerShell modules are updated frequently.
 If you notice that the online cmdlet help includes cmdlets or parameters that are not in your module, download and install the latest version of the module.
-To find the version of your module, type: `(Get-Module Azure).Version`.
+To find the version of your module, type: `(Get-InstalledModule Azure).Version`.

 For sample scripts that can help you automate some of the common tasks in Azure, see the [Windows Azure Script Center](http://www.windowsazure.com/documentation/scripts/).